Performance Requirements

 When does a new building become an existing building that must start benchmarking?

 My building is new.
-What is my baseline EUI?
+What is my baseline?

-If the EUI performance of a new building is higher than the 2030 target for its building type, the baseline can be the predicted EUI that was submitted as part of energy code compliance.
 If there is no predicted EUI, the city will establish a reasonable baseline based on the building type.
-If the EUI performance of the building is below the 2030 target, all the building has to do is maintain their performance.
+If the building is using less energy than its final energy efficiency target, all the building has to do is maintain their performance.

-How do the building performance requirements affect organizations that have multiple buildings in a campus setting?
+How do the building performance requirements affect campuses?

 For campuses, every qualifying building must reach compliance individually.
-The exception happens when all the buildings are on a single meter and cannot be separated.
-It all depends on how the campus buildings must benchmark based on their utility meter configuration.
+When all the buildings are on a single meter and cannot be separated, the campus is issued one energy efficiency target based on how they benchmark.

-Breaking down the high-intensity building types on a campus is critical to setting the correct 2030 target.
-A campus option is available for submitting an application for a timeline adjustment.
+Breaking down the high-intensity building types on a campus is critical to setting the correct energy efficiency target.
+A campus option is available for submitting an application for a timeline extension.
 We will work with the campus to apply for renewable credits.

 How does Energize Denver affect historic buildings?

-In most cases, a building’s historic status does not interfere with its ability to meet the energy performance requirements, unless the Landmark Preservation Board has limited the energy efficiency measures the building could perform.
-An alternate compliance option is available in these circumstances.
+In many cases, a building's historic status does not interfere with its ability to meet its energy efficiency targets, unless the Landmark Preservation Board has limited the energy efficiency measures the building is allowed to implement.
+Historic buildings are eligible for a customized target adjustment if this is the case.

 How does Energize Denver affect municipal buildings?

 My building did not benchmark in 2019.
-What is my baseline EUI?
+What is my baseline?

 Can I change my baseline EUI?

 Yes.
-You can apply for a Target Adjustment to update your building's baseline EUI if:
+You can apply for a Target Adjustment to update your building's baseline if:

 • Your building’s 2019 benchmarking data was inaccurate